14 Types of Hawks in California

 While they migrate seasonally further south during the cooler months, they can usually be found perched atop tall trees or hovering low over open fields in pursuit of prey such as mice and voles.

-While they will also hunt other small mammals, birds, and reptiles, their primary diet consists mostly of insects like dragonflies or grasshoppers.
+While they will also hunt other small mammals, birds, and reptiles, their primary diet consists mostly of insects, such as dragonflies or grasshoppers.

 Regarding courtship rituals, male Broad-winged Hawks engage in spectacular aerial displays.